 Meringue is not my favorite treat, to be perfectly honest, but it creates such beautiful and delicate desserts that I often make it just because.

 Swiss meringue — the type of meringue we’re using for these cookies — is not that hard to make, as long as you follow a few guidelines.
-Here are some tips to make your meringue a success the first time out:
+Here are some tips to make your meringue swirls a success the first time out:

 - Meringue is extremely sensitive to weather.
 If your kitchen is experiencing high humidity — due either to weather or even other cooking projects with high oven temperatures or boiling water on the stove — your meringues might not set properly.
 Air conditioning or well-placed cooling fans will help.
-Autumn is the perfect time to make meringue swirls!
+Autumn and spring is the perfect time to make meringue swirls!

 - Make sure your mixing bowl is spotless before beginning.
 Residues from previous baking projects can cause the whipped egg whites to collapse.
 Wash and rinse the bowl thoroughly.
 Swirl some vinegar around the bowl, then rinse again.
 Dry thoroughly (I use a paper towel to make sure all of the water is removed from the bowl — dish towels can sometimes leave wet streaks behind).